Sazon Con Amor – Bernalillo, New Mexico

 Torta Poka M

 And if those inviting aromas don’t get you, maybe you’ll stop when you see a walking, talking whirling dervish of a taco trying to flag you down.
-That would be one of Sazon Con Amor’s owners, the “front of the store” young woman who takes and delivers your order.
-She doesn’t wear the taco costume to transact day-to-day sales, but you’ll meet “Lady Taco” during events such as the August 14th feast day of San Lorenzo, patron saint of Bernalillo.
+That would be one of Sazon Con Amor’s employees, the “front of the store” young woman who takes and delivers your order.
+She doesn’t wear the taco costume to transact day-to-day sales, but you might meet “Lady Taco” during events such as the August 14th feast day of San Lorenzo, patron saint of Bernalillo.
 Even sans taco costume as she was the day we met her, she’s a luminous personality who can sell a taco de barbacoa to a vegan.
 (If you’d like to see her taco alter ego, just launch Sazon Con Amor’s Facebook page, click on the Photos tab and scroll.)

 Torta de Barbacoa